tanimislam/howdy/docs/plex-config/plex_services_config.rst

 Plexstuff Services Configuration
 ================================================

-This document contains all the needed information to get started on getting set up with all the **services** and **Plex server settings** you need to get up and running with all my Plex goodnesses.
+This document contains all the needed information to get started on getting set up with all the **services** you need to get up and running with Plexstuff.
 Here are the following **services** needed to get all the functionality here.

 * Identifying movies using `the Movie Database <https://www.themoviedb.org/>`_.
 * Identifying television shows and episodes using `the Televion Database <https://www.thetvdb.com/>`_.